Together-Java/TJ-Bot/Contributing.md

 From there on, it will lead to an automatic re-deployment of the bot on a test environment, where you can test out your changes live.

 After a while, the `master` branch will be synced with `develop` again, leading to your changes finally being live on the real server!

+# Tutorials

+Make sure to head over to the [Wiki](https://github.com/Together-Java/TJ-Bot/wiki) as general entry point to the project.
+It provides lots of tutorials, documentation and other information, for example
+* creating a discord bot and a private server;
+* setting up the project locally;
+* adding your own custom commands;
+* a technology overview;
+* guidance about how to maintain the bot (e.g. VPS, logs, databases, restart).

 # Community